W427697/Discord-/MIGRATION.md

 ### Vite

-#### Vite builder uses vite config automatically
+#### Vite builder uses Vite config automatically

 When using a [Vite-based framework](#framework-field-mandatory), Storybook will automatically use your `vite.config.(ctm)js` config file starting in 7.0.
-Some settings will be overridden by storybook so that it can function properly, and the merged settings can be modified using `viteFinal` in `.storybook/main.js` (see the [Storybook Vite configuration docs](https://storybook.js.org/docs/react/builders/vite#configuration)).
+Some settings will be overridden by Storybook so that it can function properly, and the merged settings can be modified using `viteFinal` in `.storybook/main.js` (see the [Storybook Vite configuration docs](https://storybook.js.org/docs/react/builders/vite#configuration)).
-If you were using `viteFinal` in 6.5 to simply merge in your project's standard vite config, you can now remove it.
+If you were using `viteFinal` in 6.5 to simply merge in your project's standard Vite config, you can now remove it.

 For Svelte projects this means that the `svelteOptions` property in the `main.js` config should be omitted, as it will be loaded automatically via the project's `vite.config.js`.
 An exception to this is when the project needs different Svelte options for Storybook than the Vite config provides for the application itself.